The local converse theorem for odd special orthogonal and symplectic groups in positive characteristic: The Local Converse Theorem for SO

 \subsection{The equality of gamma factors}

-From this point on, $k$ will denote a (global) function field with field of constant $\mathbb{F}_q$ and ring of ad\`eles $\mathbb{A}_k$.
-If $r=0$, we set $G=\{ \pm 1 \}$.
+From this point on, $k$ will denote a (global) function a field with field of constant $\mathbb{F}_q$ and ring of ad\`eles $\mathbb{A}_k$.
+If $r=0$, we set $G=\{ 1\}$.
 What we would like to do next is to explain that $\gamma(s,\pi \times \tau,\psi)$ satisfies a list of fundamental properties, which reconcile $\gamma$-factors from two exotic methods.
-The formulation below is adapted from Lomel\'{\i} \cite[\S 1.4]{Lom15} who states it for the $\gamma$-factor arising from Langlands-Shahidi method.
+The formulation below is adapted from Lomel\'{\i} \cite[\S 1.4]{Lom15} who states it for the $\gamma$-factor arising from Langlands--Shahidi method.

 \begin{theorem} Let $\pi$ and $\tau$ be a pair of irreducible admissible generic representations of ${\rm SO}_{2r+1}(F)$ and ${\rm GL}_n(F)$.
 The $\gamma$-factor $\gamma(s,\pi \times \tau,\psi)$ satisfies the following properties. \begin{enumerate}[label=$(\mathrm{\roman*})$] \item {\rm (Naturality)} Let $\eta : F' \rightarrow F$ be an isomorphism of local fields.
 Via $\eta$, $\pi$ and $\tau$ define irreducible admissible generic representations $\pi'$ of ${\rm SO}_{2r+1}(F')$ and $\tau'$ of ${\rm GL}_n(F')$, and a nontrivial additive character $\psi'$ of $F'$.
 Then we have